-Accounts receivable are shown gross, with uncollectible amounts recognized under the direct write-off method.
-No allowance for uncollectible accounts has been provided since it is believed that such allowance would not be material.
+Accounts receivable are state at net realizable value.
+No allowance for uncollectible accounts has been provided due to the fact that management believes that such allowance would not be material.

 6. Inventories and Prepaid Items

 Inventories of food in the school lunch fund are recorded at cost on a first-in, first-out basis, or in the case of surplus food, at stated value which approximates market.
 Purchases of inventoriable items in other funds are recorded as expenditures at the time of purchase, and are considered immaterial in amount.
 Prepaid items represent payments made by the District for which benefits extend beyond year-end.